Nathan-F04/SocTest/index.md

 categories: demo
 ---

-Add a short welcome message or introduction here.
-Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.

 Welcome to my System on Chip (Soc) Video Graphics Array(Vga) project.
 Here I catalog the timeline of the cumulative work that lead to my final code.

 ## **Template VGA Design**